-Less than half of the HBO Max Originals that have debuted in the US were in fact commissioned by the service.
+Only just more than half of the HBO Max Originals that have debuted in the US were in fact commissioned by the service.
 The SVOD has supplemented much of its early slate with acquisitions of UK television shows from a number of distributors.
 As a result disparities across borders are already starting to occur.
 ‘Two Weeks to Live’ was acquired by Warner from Banijay and branded a ‘Max Original’ in the US, while in Latin America, Sweden and Australia, Paramount+ has acquired it and branded it a ‘Paramount+ Exclusive’.

 These strategies obviously do not resolve the key hurdle blocking Warner’s international HBO Max rollout - its existing volume deals, with some such as that it has with Sky in the UK, Germany and Italy set to last until 2025.
 Sky seems to be setting themselves up with some cudgels to help bring a fight in future negotiations to perhaps carry the service on its platform, having recently renamed Sky One, named as such for over three decades, to Sky Max, complete with similar iconography.